Department of Computer Science and Engineering

 I create intelligent algorithms for equipping software agents with the "Network Thinking" capability to form coordination in large and dynamic systems.

 My research area revolves around Artificial Intelligence, Agent-based Systems, Network Science, Complex Systems, and Machine Learning.

-Currently I am working on two projects:
+Currently I am working on three projects: